OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 3. The `EndSessionFactory` determines whether the conversation has finished (in which case the session should be ended)
 4. The response is transformed to an object the Alexa API understands in the `ResponseFactory`

+_Hint: All classes mentioned after step 1 will have to be updated when adding a new intent._

 ### Administrative parts

 * The `AmazonIntents` includes all the intents defined by Amazon that we have to handle
 * The `FinancialPlanningIntents` includes all our own intents that we have to handle
 * The `intents.json` includes the model of the skill, including what the user has to say for Alexa to understand

+_Hint: You do not have to update the `intents.json` unless you add your own ideas to the skill, at the start feel free to leave the `intents.json` as is._

 ### Calculation / modeling part